-1/7 ACCURACY, LIMITS, AND APPROXIMATIONS
+1/7 Accuracy, Limits, and Approximations

 The number of significant figures in an answer should be no greater than the number of figures justified by the accuracy of the given data.
 For example, suppose the 24-mm side of a square bar was measured to the nearest millimeter, so we know the side length to two significant figures.
-Squaring the side length gives an area of 576 mm2.
-However, according to our rule, we should write the area as 580 mm2, using only two significant figures.
+Squaring the side length gives an area of 576 mm.
+However, according to our rule, we should write the area as 580 mm, using only two significant figures.